forseti-security/forseti-security/_news/2019-09-17-deprecate-python-installer.md

 Forseti Community,

-We’ve heard from many of our users that Forseti’s Deployment Manager-based upgrade path was slow and inefficient, so we're focusing on delivering a faster, simpler, and more consistent experience with Terraform.
+We’ve heard feedback from many of our users around the current Forseti installation and upgrade paths, and we are focusing on delivering a faster, simpler, and more consistent experience with Terraform.

-Starting with Forseti Security v2.22.0, Forseti will support Terraform as the official installation path.
-The Python based Deployment Manager installer will be deprecated effective October 3, 2019, and will no longer be available as an installation option for future releases.
+Starting with Forseti Security v2.22.0 on October 3, 2019, Forseti will support Terraform as the official installation path.
+The Python-based Deployment Manager installer will be deprecated and will no longer be available as an installation option for future releases.

 We have created a migration script and documentation to help you seamlessly